Turneffe Reef Diving Holidays

-Over 200 hundred mangrove covered islands interspersed with picturesque lagoons make up Belize's largest atoll.
-Laying just a short boat ride east of Belize City, the islands of Turneffe that make up the atoll are 50 km long and 15 km across with only a few small resorts, each built on their own idyllic palm fringed island.
+Around 450 hundred mangrove covered islands interspersed with creeks and picturesque lagoons make up Belize's largest atoll.
+Laying just a short boat ride east of Belize City, the islands of Turneffe that make up the atoll are 50 km long and 15 km across with only a few small resorts, each built on their own idyllic palm fringed island (caye).

 Away from the crowds and with some of the Caribbean's best diving right on your doorstep, this unspoilt natural paradise is equally stunning both above and below its nutrient rich waters.